 Adding a resistance unit to your bike

-Now, there may be days that you can go riding outside instead of using the turbo trainer.
+Now, there may be days that you can go riding outside instead of using the turbo trainer or you want to train extra hard to build leg muscle.
 To add more resistance, it helps to get your hand on the AIRhub when cycling on the road.
 So if you are a type-A athlete, you want to get the best training when capable without using the turbo trainer.
-Check out my post on whether cycling a bike can help build leg muscle.

 The AIRhub is a Bluetooth smart connected device you fit the front wheel for applying resistance like using your turbo trainer.
 What the tool does is replace the front wheel and measure more than power as it applies force.